 Is there any dependency on specific hardware or software infrastructure for enforcement of micro-segmentation policy?

 No. Illumio Core secures a broad range of operating systems on bare-metal servers, virtualized servers, or containerized hosts in private data centers or private, public, or hybrid clouds.

 Read our datasheet for details on supported platforms.

-No. Illumio ASP does not require any changes to standard OS or VM configurations.
+No. Illumio Core does not require any changes to standard OS or VM configurations.

-Illumio ASP performs enforcement using the native capabilities within the host operating system – iptables in Linux servers and the Windows Filtering Platform in Windows servers.
+Illumio Core performs enforcement using the native capabilities within the host operating system – iptables in Linux servers, Windows Filtering Platform in Windows servers, and IPFilter in AIX and Solaris.
 If the Illumio VEN is tampered with, an alert is sent to the PCE.
-The PCE will attempt to reestablish control of the VEN.
-If attempts to reestablish control of the VEN are unsuccessful, the PCE can update security rules to instruct all other workloads in the environment to shun the workload in question.
+The PCE will attempt to re-establish control of the VEN.
+If attempts to re-establish control of the VEN are unsuccessful, the PCE can update security rules to instruct all other workloads in the environment to shun the workload in question.

 A workload equates to a discrete operating system instance.
 It can run on a bare-metal server, in a virtual machine, on a containerized host, or in a cloud environment.